chatwoot/docs/docs/product/channels/live-chat/sdk/setup.md

 ---
 sidebar_label: "SDK Setup"
-title: "Sending Information into Chatwoot"
+title: "Sending information to Chatwoot"
 ---

 Additional information about a contact is always useful.
-The Chatwoot Website SDK ensures that you can send additional information that you have about the user.
+The Chatwoot Website SDK ensures that you can send additional information that you have about a user.

 If you have installed our code on your website, the SDK would expose `window.$chatwoot` object.